Robert I, Duke of Normandy: Reign

-Church and pilgrimage
+Pilgrimage and death

 Robert's attitude towards the Church had changed noticeably certainly since reinstating his uncle's position as Archbishop of Rouen.
 In his attempt to reconcile his differences with the Church, he restored property that he or his vassals had confiscated, and by 1034 had returned all the properties he had earlier taken from the abbey of Fecamp.

-After making his illegitimate son William his heir, he set out on pilgrimage to Jerusalem.
+After making his son William his heir, he set out on pilgrimage to Jerusalem.
 According to the Gesta Normannorum Ducum he travelled by way of Constantinople, reached Jerusalem, fell seriously ill and died on the return journey at Nicaea on 2 July 1035.
 His son William, aged about eight, succeeded him.

 According to the historian William of Malmesbury, decades later his son William sent a mission to Constantinople and Nicaea, charging it with bringing his father's body back to Normandy for burial.
 Permission was granted but, having travelled as far as Apulia (Italy) on the return journey, the envoys learned that William himself had meanwhile died.
 They then decided to re-inter Robert's body in Italy.

-Concubines and children
+Family

 By his mistress or concubine, Herleva of Falaise, he was father of: